US President nominates Indian-American Richard Verma to top diplomatic post in State Department

 Story highlights

 Verma is currently the chief legal officer and head of global public policy at Mastercard.
-As for his diplomatic credentials, he has previously served as US ambassador to India
+As for his diplomatic credentials, he has previously served as the U.S. ambassador to India

 Verma is currently the chief legal officer and head of global public policy at Mastercard.
-As for his diplomatic credentials, he has previously served as US ambassador to India
+As for his diplomatic credentials, he has previously served as the U.S. ambassador to India

 "Today, President Joe Biden announced his intent to nominate Richard R. Verma to be Deputy Secretary of State for Management and Resources," read the announcement by the White House.

 Verma is currently the chief legal officer and head of global public policy at Mastercard.
-As for his diplomatic credentials, he has previously served as US ambassador to India and assistant secretary of state for legislative affairs during former president Barack Obama's tenure.
+As for his diplomatic credentials, he has previously served as the U.S. ambassador to India and assistant secretary of state for legislative affairs during former president Barack Obama's tenure.

-Additionally, the 54-year-old has served as national security advisor to Democrat senator Harry Reid.
+Additionally, the 54-year-old has served as national security adviser to Democrat senator Harry Reid.

 The White House enlisted Verma's achievements in the notification after the confirmation of the nomination.